 Ready to apply?

-We invite all prospective applicants to connect with our program team well in advance of applying.
-These one-on-one discussions provide personalized guidance on admission requirements, supervisor alignment, and funding plans, helping ensure that the DEng program is the right fit for your goals and aspirations.
+We invite all prospective applicants to connect with our program team.
+These one-on-one discussions provide personalized guidance on admission requirements, faculty expertise alignment, and funding plans, helping ensure that the DEng program is the right fit for your goals and context.
 Please complete the Request for Information Form or contact the program team at leap_deng@uvic.ca to start the conversation.